dialoguetoolkit/chattoolOLD/README.md

 This repository is a netbeans project.
 If opened in netbeans it should run "out of the box"

+## Starting the server

+If the OS has java configured correctly, it s

+## Starting the client

 ## Speeding up testing cycle of conversation controller objects